Patient education: What to do after a tick bite to prevent Lyme disease (Beyond the Basics)

 AFTER THE TICK IS REMOVED

-Tick characteristics — It is helpful if the person can provide information about the size of the tick, whether it was actually attached to the skin, if it was engorged (that is, full of blood), and how long it was attached .
+Tick characteristics — It is helpful if the person can provide information about the size and color of the tick (figure 1), whether it was actually attached to the skin, if it was engorged (that is, full of blood), and how long it was attached.

-- Ticks that are brown and approximately the size of a poppy seed or pencil point are deer ticks.
-These can transmit Borrelia burgdorferi (the bacterium that causes Lyme disease) and a number of other tick-borne infections, including babesiosis and anaplasmosis.
-Deer ticks live primarily in the northeast and mid-Atlantic region (Maine to Virginia) and in the midwest (Minnesota and Wisconsin) region of the United States, and less commonly in the western US (northern California).
+●Ticks that are brown and approximately the size of a poppy seed or pencil point are deer ticks; however, the size can change with feeding (picture 1).
+These ticks can transmit B. burgdorferi (the bacterium that causes Lyme disease) and a number of other tick-borne infections, including babesiosis and anaplasmosis.
+B. burgdorferi-infected deer ticks live primarily in the northeast and mid-Atlantic region (Maine to Virginia) and in the midwest region (Minnesota, Wisconsin, Illinois, Michigan, Ohio) of the United States, and less commonly in the western US (northern California).

-- Ticks that are brown with a white collar and about the size of a pencil eraser are more likely to be dog ticks (Dermacentor species).
+●Ticks that are brown with a white collar and about the size of a pencil eraser are more likely to be dog ticks (Dermacentor species) (picture 1).
 These ticks do not carry Lyme disease, but can rarely carry another tick-borne infection called Rocky Mountain spotted fever that can be serious or even fatal.

-- A brown to black tick with a white splotch on its back is likely a female Amblyomma americanum (Lone Star tick; named after the white splotch) (picture 2).
-This species of tick has been reported to spread an illness called STARI (southern tick-associated rash illness).
+●A brown to black tick with a white splotch on its back is likely a female Amblyomma americanum (Lone Star tick; named after the white splotch) (picture 2).
+This species of tick has been reported to spread an illness called southern tick-associated rash illness (STARI).
 STARI causes a rash that is similar to the erythema migrans rash, but without the other features of Lyme disease.
 Although this rash is thought to be caused by an infection, a cause for the infection has not yet been identified.
 This type of tick can also carry and transmit another infection called human monocytic ehrlichiosis.

-- Attached tick identified as an adult or nymphal I. scapularis (deer) tick
+●Attached tick identified as an adult or nymphal Ixodes scapularis (deer) tick

-- Antibiotic treatment can begin within 72 hours of tick removal
+●The antibiotic can be given within 72 hours of tick removal

 If the person meets ALL of the above criteria, the recommended dose of doxycycline is a single dose of 200 mg for adults and 4 mg/kg, up to a maximum dose of 200 mg, in children ≥ 8 years.